Jessica Stone, Receptionist

 Allyson Mitchell, Office Assistant/Equine

-Allyson has had an obsession with animals since a young age.
+Allyson has been an integral team member at Hoof & Paw since June 2014 and equine clients are used to hearing her cheery voice scheduling their appointments and helping in anyway she can.
+She has had an obsession with animals since a young age.
 It started with dogs, cats, hamsters, and rabbits.
 She learned quickly to keep the hamsters and cats and the dogs and rabbits separated.
 Around age eight, she started with her first pony and Pony Club.
 As she got older she stepped up her horse competition and started competing in Team Penning and Sorting.
 She joined the Tri State Team Penning Association and has competed in various competitions in Virginia, Pennsylvania, and Ohio.
 Allyson and her team took youth team penning champions one year at the State Fair of Virginia.
 She was also recognized by the United States Team Penning Association as one of the top five regional youth team penners.
 Allyson describes herself as a bit of a wild child.
-She is constantly fooling around on her horses and you will always find the occasional photo of Allyson standing on her saddle on top of a horse.
-She spends most of her time on the farm with her three horses, two cats, and dog.
+Her newest passion is Barrel racing and competes locally and on the national level on her horse, Steele, that she trained herself!

 Amy Martin, LVT

-My family moved to a small farm in Loudoun County in 1976.
-This move allowed me to own many pets, including horses.
-After attending the Washington Business School in Vienna, Virginia, I worked as a medical secretary for local doctors.
-My appreciation and love for animals lead me to attend the Veterinary Technician Program at NOVA Community College.
-Now I am combining my medical, office background and nursing skills at Hoof & Paw.
-I enjoy helping horses, dogs and cats and their owners.
-Sometimes helping includes a kind word or hug; other times monitoring anesthesia.
-But whatever the task, I am rewarded in the knowledge that they are receiving the best veterinary and nursing care at Hoof & Paw.
+Amy has been a team member of Hoof & Paw since October 2006.
+Amy's family moved to a small farm in Loudoun County in 1976.
+This move allowed her to own many pets, including horses.
+After attending the Washington Business School in Vienna, Virginia, she worked as a medical secretary for local doctors.
+Her appreciation and love for animals inspired her to attend the Veterinary Technician Program at NOVA Community College.
+Now she is combining her medical, office background and nursing skills at Hoof & Paw.
+She enjoys helping horses, dogs and cats and their owners.
+Amy says that sometimes helping includes a kind word or hug and other times monitoring anesthesia.
+But whatever the task, she is rewarded in the knowledge that her patients are receiving the best veterinary and nursing care at Hoof & Paw.